 496 You could build a database without a carefully constructed plan.
 You could also build a house in that 497 manner -- but it's not advisable.
 Databases are complicated constructions.
-Whether or not major problems 498 rear their ugly heads through the development phase, they are bound to pop up in implementation.
-Fixing 499 those problems can be difficult, time-consuming, and expensive.
-Furthermore, because of the intricate 500 ways that data is connected in a database, a problem in one area can affect data in other areas in 501 surprising ways.
+Whether or not major 498 problems rear their ugly heads through the development phase, they are bound to pop up in 499 implementation.
+Fixing those problems can be difficult, time-consuming, and expensive.
+Furthermore, 500 because of the intricate ways that data is connected in a database, a problem in one area can affect data in 501 other areas in surprising ways.

-502 Databases came into being because of the computer, and the two have enjoyed a mutually beneficial symbiotic relationship ever since, each helping the other grow by leaps and bounds.
+- 502 Databases came into being because of the computer, and the two have enjoyed a mutually beneficial - symbiotic relationship ever since, each helping the other grow by leaps and bounds.
 Somewhat ironically, however, the best way to start a plan for database development is to take out a paper, a pencil -- and a big eraser.

-Database development is a three-phase process.
-In the first phase, you should create the logical design for the database, based solely on the data you want to store, rather than thinking of the specific software used to create it or the types of reports created.
-In this phase, you define tables and fields and establish primary and foreign keys and integrity constraints.
+506 Database development is a three-phase process.
+In the first phase, you should create the logical design for 507 the database, based solely on the data you want to store, rather than thinking of the specific software used 508 to create it or the types of reports created.
+This phase defines tables and fields and establishes primary 509 and foreign keys and integrity constraints.
 In the second phase, you implement your plan within the